OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:42

-And in that place, many believed in Jesus.
+And in that place, many came to believe in Jesus.